mitchelldmiller/quick-mail-wp-plugin/readme.txt

 = Learn More =

-* See [How to Send Email from WordPress Admin](http://wheredidmybraingo.com/quick-mail-wordpress-plugin-update-send-email-to-site-users/) for an introduction.
+* See [How to Send Email from WordPress Admin](https://wheredidmybraingo.com/quick-mail-wordpress-plugin-update-send-email-to-site-users/) for an introduction.

-* See [Quick Mail 2.0.5 Maintenance Release](http://wheredidmybraingo.com/quick-mail-2-0-5-maintenance-release/) for update info.
+* See [Quick Mail Adds BCC, Improves HTML Messages](https://wheredidmybraingo.com/quick-mail-adds-bcc-improves-html-messages/) for update info.

 == Installation ==